Lillian Russell: Thoroughbred racing

 Lillian Russell's friend Diamond Jim Brady was a significant owner of thoroughbred racehorses and may have influenced her decision to become involved in the sport.
 In August 1906, her press agent announced she had acquired eight colts sired by the New Zealand stallion Carbine for her new thoroughbred racing stable.
 She competed under the nom de course "Mr. Clinton" with racing colors to be navy blue with a white star.

 Legacy

 A full-length portrait of Russell was painted in 1902 by the Swiss-born American artist Adolfo Müller-Ury (1862–1947) who also painted another oval half-length, but both portraits are missing.
 A 1940 film was made about Russell, although it presents a sanitized version of Russell's life.
 It was directed by Irving Cummings, and stars Alice Faye as Russell, with Henry Fonda, Don Ameche, Edward Arnold and Warren William.
 Marilyn Monroe posed as Russell for Life.
+She was portrayed by Andrea King in the 1947 film My Wild Irish Rose.